Gradiant/witdom-core-broker/README.md

 Also the TD broker needs a mongo server listening in the port 27017 and the UD broker a mongo server in the port 27018.
 An IAM listening at the port 5001 is also needed.

 ## Deployment of the broker with Dockerfile
+There are two provided ways to deploy the trusted domain and the untrusted domain instances of the Broker.
+The first one creates a docker image for each domain (using a custom Dockerfile for each one) and the configuration for the domain is set at the time the docker image is built, so in order to change the configuration of that Broker instance it's necessary to rebuild the image.
+The other way uses the same Dockerfile for all domains, and is configurable through an environment variables file that is read when the container is started.
+This way it's possible to change the container configuration just by running it again with a different environment file without the need of rebuilding the docker image.
+The first way is explained first.

+### Using one docker image for each Broker domain

 First edit the files 'broker_td_custom_config.js' and 'broker_ud_custom_config.js' to configure the trusted domain broker and untrusted domain broker.
 The ports of the broker and the configuration of the certificates can be also be set up in these files.
 For example to change the port of the HTTP connector edit the custom file of one of the Brokers and edit the following line: